 Still, social status is a subjective concept not an objective fact.
 It only matters if you let it matter.
 As Eleanor Roosevelt famously said: "No one can make you feel inferior without your consent".

 Where did the story come from?

-The study was published in the peer-reviewed Journal of the American Medical Association: Internal Medicine.
+The study was published in the peer-reviewed scientific journal Science.

 What kind of research was this?